CyberFlameGO/svnpython/Doc/c-api/import.rst

    function :func:`__import__`, as the standard :func:`__import__` function calls this function directly.

-   The return value is a new reference to the imported module or top-level package, or *NULL* with an exception set on failure (before Python 2.4, the module may still be created in this case).
+   The return value is a new reference to the imported module or top-level package, or *NULL* with an exception set on failure.
 Like for :func:`__import__`, the return value when a submodule of a package was requested is normally the top-level package, unless a non-empty *fromlist* was given.

-   .. versionchanged:: 2.4
-      failing imports remove incomplete module objects.
+   Failing imports remove incomplete module objects, like with :cfunc:`PyImport_ImportModule`.

-   .. versionchanged:: 2.6
-      The function is an alias for :cfunc:`PyImport_ImportModuleLevel` with -1 as level, meaning relative import.

 .. cfunction:: PyObject* PyImport_ImportModuleLevel(char *name, PyObject *globals, PyObject *locals, PyObject *fromlist, int level)